Wyoming Whiskey Trip Reports

 A definitive mountain forecast can be hard to pin down if there's any instability in the atmosphere.
 And it's often impossible to say if that instability will be a real threat or harmless.

-A Teton forecast is good for about 6 hours during the summer but if the Tetons are in the center of a massive, stable high pressure system then you're probably fine for an extended period, sometimes days.
+A Teton forecast is good for about 6 hours during the summer.
+If the Tetons are in the center of a massive, stable high pressure system then you're probably fine for an extended period, sometimes days.
 Either way, you'll want to keep a close eye on the weather while climbing.
 Highly localized and scattered afternoon showers are common and they're often not in a forecast.

 It's wise to make conservative choices in regards to the weather if you're responsible for the safety of others.
 All the more so if you can't move quickly or don't know the mountain well.
 Failure to do this has caused serious weather-related injuries and deaths in the Tetons.

-A Teton forecast is good for about 6 hours during the summer but if the Tetons are in the center of a massive, stable high pressure system then you're probably fine for an extended period, sometimes days.
+A Teton forecast is good for about 6 hours during the summer.
+If the Tetons are in the center of a massive, stable high pressure system then you're probably fine for an extended period, sometimes days.
 Either way, you'll want to keep a close eye on the weather while climbing.
 Highly localized and scattered afternoon showers are common and they're often not in a forecast.

 It's wise to make conservative choices in regards to the weather if you're responsible for the safety of others.
 All the more so if you can't move quickly or don't know the mountain well.
 Failure to do this has caused serious weather-related injuries and deaths in the Tetons.